By Rick Becker 20 October 2020

 But don’t numbers have meaning in scripture?

 Numbers in the scripture are significant because of their symbolism.
 One example GotQuestions points out: “The number 40 is often understood as the “number of probation or trial.”
-For example: the Israelites wandered for 40 years (Deuteronomy 8:2-5); Moses was on the mount for 40 days (Exodus 24:18); 40 days were involved in the story of Jonah and Nineveh (Jonah 3:4); Jesus was tempted for 40 days (Matthew 4:2); there were 40 days between Jesus’ resurrection and ascension (Acts 1:3).”
+For example, the Israelites wandered for 40 years (Deuteronomy 8:2-5); Moses was on the mount for 40 days (Exodus 24:18); 40 days were involved in the story of Jonah and Nineveh (Jonah 3:4); Jesus was tempted for 40 days (Matthew 4:2); there were 40 days between Jesus’ resurrection and ascension (Acts 1:3).”

 It’s clear that God is the one who orchestrated these events, and while certain numbers can point to a principle, they are not the method God uses to guide believers.
 We are instructed to search the scriptures, to rightly divide (interpret) the word of truth – not numbers.
 The Holy Spirit leads us into truth by illuminating the word of God – not numbers.
-This penchant for codes, mysteries, new revelations, and signs to guide us are indicative of the deception that has captured those who are discontent with what has clearly been revealed in scripture.
+This penchant for codes, mysteries, new revelations, and signs to guide us is indicative of the deception that has captured those who are discontent with what has been revealed in scripture.

 There’s no need to interpret hotel room numbers or attach any significance to them.
 God guides us and speaks to us through Christ, through his word: “Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world.”
 Hebrews 1:1-2.